lhondareyte/SMART-PSU/README.md

 ## AC Recovery mode
 AC Power Recovery
 Allows you to set how the system reacts after AC power is restored to the system.
-By default, the AC Power Recovery option is set to last state.
-The other option is "power off".
+By default, the AC Power Recovery option is set to "Power OFF".
+The other option is "last state".

 ## Nanobsd configuration
 Since all persistents filesystems are mount read-only, there is no need for graceful shutdown with nanobsd.
 But you probably need to save your configuration on shutdown.
 You can achieve this with the following script: